jabirali/cbplot/README.md

 ![Sensitivity plot][sens]

-In addition, the scripts output statistical information and sensitivity data as plaintext `*.dat` files, which are often easier to work with than Excel.
+In addition, the scripts output statistical information and sensitivity data as plaintext `*.dat` files, which can be easier to work with than Excel.

 [dist]: distribution.png
 [sens]: sensitivity.png